PDF Tools

 ToolMain limitation

-SmallpdfWatermarks output for free users and limits conversions per hour
+SmallpdfWatermarks output for free users and caps conversions per hour

-iLovePDFProcesses images on their servers, exposing photos of sensitive IDs
+iLovePDFProcesses your images on its servers, exposing photos of sensitive IDs

 JPG to PDFFree, runs in your browser, no sign-up, no watermarks, no file-size limits beyond your device memory.